Nominations: How do we carry out nominations across the entire student body?

-You can ask faculty who teach courses every student takes (English, math) to play the "What is Hope Squad?" video at the beginning of their class.
+You can ask faculty who teach courses every student takes (English, Math, etc.) or during an Advisory period to play the "What is Hope Squad?" video at the beginning of their class.
 You can also ask all homeroom teachers to play the video.
 We encourage you to do whatever works best for your school!

 Related Articles